 Working closely with Chancellor Victor J. Boschini, Jr. and other senior leadership at TCU, President Pullin infuses operational expertise and strategic planning with innovation to support the university’s growth, academic mission, vision and values.
-In addition to operational management, his executive leadership and experience will support and expand TCU’s focus on key goals including academic excellence and reputation, student engagement and a culture of belonging.
+In addition to operational management, his executive leadership and experience will support and expand TCU’s focus on key goals including academic excellence and reputation, student engagement and culture of belonging.
 President Pullin is an energetic leader committed to TCU’s community of students, faculty, staff, donors and alumni.
 In addition to serving as President, Pullin will remain in the classroom as professor of entrepreneurship and innovation.

 "The TCU community has welcomed me with the kindness and generosity that only Horned Frogs can offer.
 I’m grateful for the opportunity to serve as President, as I’ve seen first-hand the transformational power of what a TCU education can provide.

 TCU’s leadership has a shared vision of academic excellence, belonging and an unrivaled student experience for our Horned Frog students.
 Chancellor Boschini’s leadership has inspired a generation of students and I’m excited to help carry that into TCU’s future."